Md script file name updated

 }

-Add an optional block separator at the end of the query:
+Add an optional block separator with the delimiter parameter:

 Notes: